dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Use AI Platform to host your model.
 Monitor the status of the Operation object for 'error' results.
 - [x] Use AI Platform to host your model.
 Monitor the status of the Jobs object for 'failed' job states.
+> **Correct:** This is correct because of the requirement to host an ML DNN.
+AI Platform for Tensorflow can handle DNNs.
+Google recommends monitoring Jobs, not Operations.
 - [ ] Use a Google Kubernetes Engine cluster to host your model.
 Monitor the status of the Jobs object for 'failed' job states.
 - [ ] Use a Google Kubernetes Engine cluster to host your model.
 Monitor the status of the Operation object for 'error' results.